CalebCur01/URL-Finder/README.md

 # URL-Finder
-Using bs4 to find links on an initial website, then performs a depth first search.
-Afterwards, creates a directed graph of the chain of links.
+Starting from one webpage, search for links to other webpages.

-Choose a webpage to start from, a maximum number of links before quitting, and a maximum "depth" N to limit search.
-For example, if  N = 3 and www.foo.com -> www.bar.com -> www.bat.com -> www.baz.com, the program won't look for any further links after bat.com
+Choose a webpage to start from, a maximum number of links before quitting, and a maximum depth For example, if  depth = 3 and www.foo.com -> www.bar.com -> www.bat.com -> www.baz.com, the program won't look for any further links after bat.com

 Some example outputs:
 ![wired urls](https://github.com/CalebCur01/URL-Finder/assets/25915691/13227b7c-6da1-4948-b6ca-302cca3236ef)